rswarnick1/Quantum/README.md

 notebooks and python code.

-You can find the tutorials here: https://www.qiskit.org/learn and the package is qiskit available with pip
+You can find the tutorials here: https://www.qiskit.org/learn and the package is qiskit available with pip.
+You should also install qiskit-aer with pip as well for the simulator.